-“Sit up straight, Lady Merissa,” Widow Bellum remarked off-handedly.
+“Sit up straight, Lady Merissa,” Mrs. Bellum remarked off-handedly.
 “One must keep up one’s appearance at all times.”

-Merissa stopped leaning towards Widow Bellum and sat up straight as requested.
-“Why?”
-She was curious, in spite of her fatigue.
+Merissa stopped leaning towards Mrs. Bellum and sat up straight as requested.
+“Why?” she was curious, in spite of her fatigue.

-Widow Bellum chuckled.
-“There is the Sorting Ceremony, of course.
-Then there is the Headmaster’s speech and announcements as well as the Welcome Feast.”
+Mrs. Bellum chuckled.
+“There is the Sorting Ceremony, of course, the Headmaster’s speech and announcements, and the Welcome Feast.”
 She waved her hand about indicating there was far more to be experienced than told.

 “What exactly is a Sorting Ceremony?”
 Merissa asked, deciding to take the small chance that her questions would be answered.

 “It is how your House is decided upon.
 However, that is all I am able to tell you.”
-She smiled indulgently.
+Mrs. Bellum smiled indulgently.
 “It is far better experienced than explained.
 You will do nicely though.
 No worries there.”

-“My house?”
-Merissa was confused for they had left her house far behind for they had been on the dusty road for several days now.
+“My house?” she was confused for they had left her house far behind as they followed the dusty road.

 “There are four Houses.
 Capital H, my dear.
 They are Gryffindor, which was my House when I attended school, Slytherin, Hufflepuff and Ravenclaw.”
-Widow Bellum waited patiently for the other questions she knew were waiting to be asked.
-Merissa spent her time trying the names for several minutes to Widow Bellum’s delight.
-“The Houses were named after the Founders,” Widow Bellum continued, “who were Godric Gryffindor, Salazar Slytherin, Helga Hufflepuff and Rowena Ravenclaw.”
+Mrs. Bellum waited patiently for the other questions she knew were waiting to be asked.
+Merissa spent her time trying the names for several minutes to Mrs. Bellum’s delight.
+“The Houses were named after the Founders,” she continued, “who were Godric Gryffindor, Salazar Slytherin, Helga Hufflepuff and Rowena Ravenclaw.”

-A tingle of excitement shot through Merissa at their names and her eyes sparkled with curiosity as she leaned towards Widow Bellum, “Who were they, exactly?”
+A tingle of excitement shot through Merissa at their names and her eyes sparkled with curiosity as she leaned towards Mrs. Bellum.
+“Who were they, exactly?”

 “They were strong, cunning, loyal and wise wizards and witches.
 After several years, Slytherin left because he was unhappy.”
-Widow Bellum explained easily, having introduced Hogwarts to many a new Muggle-born.
-When the Headmaster had asked for volunteers to bring the new students to Hogwarts, she had been one of many who had offered their services.
-They had been tasked with bringing the new student to Hogwarts in the safest possible manner without using magic.
-However, in all her years of introducing the wizarding world, she had seen only a few new students who had the lively curiosity that Merissa displayed so freely.
+Mrs. Bellum explained easily, having introduced Hogwarts to many a new Muggle-born.
+When Headmaster Peregol asked for volunteers to bring the new students to Hogwarts, she had been one of many who had offered their services.
+They had been tasked with bringing the new students to Hogwarts in the safest possible manner without using magic.
+However, in all her years of introducing the wizarding world, she had seen only a few students who had the lively curiosity that Merissa displayed so freely.

 “Unhappy?
 Why?”
 Merissa leaned forward this time in eager anticipation of the answer.

-“Because, my dear, he did not agree with the others about the education of the Muggle-born children.”
-Widow Bellum said delicately, not wishing to speak ill of the Founder though she disagreed with him on many points.
+“He did not agree with the others about the education of the Muggle-born children.”
+Mrs. Bellum said delicately, not wishing to speak ill of the Founder though she disagreed with him on many points.

 “What did he think?”
-Merissa waited with wide-eyes, sensing there was more to the story than she was being told.
-That in of itself wasn’t new, nearly every adult she knew would only tell you the parts of the story they felt was proper.
-She didn’t like not knowing what was happening around her.
+Merissa waited with wide eyes, sensing there was more to the story than she was being told.
+That in of itself was not new as nearly every adult she knew would only tell you the parts of the story they felt was proper.
+She did not like not knowing what was happening around her.

 “He believed that the school ought to admit only those of pure wizarding ancestry.
-You must remember that the Middle Ages were fraught with terrible danger.
+You must remember that the time in which they lived was fraught with terrible danger.
 Much more so than now as one could lose their life instead of their reputation.”
-Widow Bellum tried to keep her annoyance from her voice since she didn’t want Merissa to stop asking questions.
+Mrs. Bellum tried to keep her annoyance from her voice since she did not want Merissa to stop asking questions.

-“Why didn’t he like Muggle-borns?”
-Merissa sat back, pouting a little at the latest revelation, surprised that Widow Bellum had explained when her mother certainly would not have done so and neither would her Nanny or Governess.
+“Why did he not like Muggle-borns?”
+Merissa sat back as she pouted a little at the latest revelation, surprised that Mrs. Bellum had explained where her mother certainly would not have done so and neither would her nanny or governess.

-“He didn’t believe them to be trust-worthy,” Widow Bellum replied lightly.
-Merissa would soon learn about the distasteful events and opinions, but she also didn’t want to take away Merissa’s innocence on the Pure-blood and Muggle-born issue.
-Of course, given the fact that wizards and witches were all once Muggle-born…
+“He did not believe them to be trust-worthy,” Mrs. Bellum replied lightly.
+Merissa would soon learn about the distasteful events and opinions, but she also did not want to take away her innocence on the Pure-blood and Muggle-born issue.
+Of course, given the fact that wizards and witches were once all Muggle-born…

 “What rubbish,” Merissa scowled, deliberately ignoring the reminder not to cause wrinkles.
 “What utter nonsense.”

 “What happened after he left Hogwarts?”
-Merissa watched Widow Bellum carefully.
+Merissa watched Mrs. Bellum carefully.

 “No one can say for certain.
-He and a handful of students left Hogwarts and were never seen or heard from again.”
-Widow Bellum answered in a whisper as if she were telling Merissa a very great secret.
+He left Hogwarts with a handful of students and none of them were seen or heard from again.”
+Mrs. Bellum answered in a whisper as if she were telling Merissa a very great secret.

 “Exciting?
 Diverting?”
-Widow Bellum supplied when Merissa didn’t continue.
+Mrs. Bellum supplied when Merissa did not continue.

-“No, Madam Bellum, curious.
+“No, Mrs. Bellum, curious.
 How very curious,” Merissa answered back.

 “Why is that?”
-Widow Bellum asked with true interest in her answer.
+Mrs. Bellum asked with true interest in her answer.